-Kingsland CE Academy is committed to ensuring that every child excels.
-The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and diminish the difference between them and their peers.
+We are committed to ensuring that every child excels.
+The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils.

-Kingsland CE Academy currently has 197 Pupil Premium pupils, which is 47% of our school population*
+We currently have 235 Pupil Premium children, which is 53% of our school population*

 |% of pupils eligible for PP|